abhilashtc/UI_Codes/src/5/Login/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/JonasBadalic/pen/dPyGWw.
+You can find this one at https://codepen.io/gssxgss/pen/qpahd.

- A login form UI with some simple css transitions.
+ a login form for fun